 Weight: 1 lb 7.2 oz

-The Katabatics felt comfortable from the get-go, but we did find that the tongue rubbed the tiniest bit.
+The Katabatic felt comfortable from the get-go, but we did find that the tongue rubbed the tiniest bit.
 They felt supportive throughout the entirety of our hiking.
 The Oboz tread compound and lug pattern are insanely grippy.
 Our tester wore these shoes hiking on Oahu where the hikes are steep, muddy, and slippery, and the Katabatic felt incredibly reliable regardless of trail condition.
 Although they are a bit heavy, we highly recommend the Oboz Katabatic Low for both day hikes and multi-day adventures alike.

-CHECK PRICE ON REI Check Price on BackcountryHOKA Skyline-Float X ($175)
+CHECK PRICE ON REI Check Price on Backcountry

 Pros: Incredibly comfortable, feels like they spring you off the ground